-Congress did not draft the derivative-work limitation as a complete carveout like the exemption for "work[s] made for hire."
+Congress did not draft the derivative-work limitation as a complete carveout like the exemption for "work[s] made for hire" or grants made "by will."
 17 U.S.C. § 304(c).
 The provision is a more narrow "limitation[]" among other clarifications of the termination right.
 See id. § 304(c)(6).
 The limitation's language refers only to an ability to "continue ... utiliz[ing]" an existing derivative work and assumes that the termination has taken place by repeatedly referring to the "termination" or the "terminated grant."
 Id. § 304(c)(6)(A).
-If, as discussed above, preventing others from performing new derivative works is not a means of "utiliz[ing]" a grantee's own play, the phrase "under the terms of the grant" does not make Dramatic's argument any stronger.
-It also would have been bizarre for Congress to use that language-including references to "termination" and the "terminated grant"-if the limitation was preserving all terms in the grant, such that nothing at all is terminated or reverts to the author.
-And given Congress's express carveout for works made for hire, it makes little sense to conclude that Congress sought to achieve such a broad exemption through the roundabout means of saying that existing derivative works may be "utilized under the terms of the grant after its termination," id.-particularly given the practical significance of such an exemption.
+As discussed above, preventing others from creating or performing new derivative works is not a means of "utiliz[ing]" a grantee's own play.
+Thus, the phrase "under the terms of the grant" does not make Dramatic's rights any broader.

+Moreover, it would have been bizarre for Congress to use the limitation's narrower language - including references to "termination" and the "terminated grant" - if the limitation was preserving all terms in the grant, such that nothing at all is terminated or reverts to the author.
+And given Congress's express carveout for works made for hire or grants made by will, it makes little sense to conclude that Congress sought to achieve such a broad exemption through the roundabout means of saying that existing derivative works may be "utilized under the terms of the grant after its termination" - particularly given the practical significance of such an exemption.

-Dramatic seeks support for its expansive reading of the limitation in the Supreme Court's decision in Mills Music, 469 U.S. 153, but Dramatic misreads that opinion.
-There, a songwriter granted his rights in a musical work to a publisher, which granted licenses to record companies, and the songwriter later terminated the original grant.
+The arbitrator sought support for such an expansive reading of the limitation in the Supreme Court's decision in Mills Music, 469 U.S. 153, but the arbitrator misread that opinion.
+See App.
+78-81.
+There, a songwriter granted his rights in a musical work to a publisher, which granted licenses to record companies, and the songwriter's heirs later terminated the original grant.
 The question was whether the publisher was still entitled to royalties under the terms of the first grant post-termination, or whether the record companies had to pay their royalties directly to the songwriter only under the terms of the later contracts.
-Id. at 155-56, 158.
+Mills Music, 469 U.S. at 155-56, 158.
 The Court held that the derivative-work limitation preserved all relevant royalty terms in a chain of derivative-work grants, not just the terms in the last contract in the chain.
 Id. at 169.

 That decision does not hold that the derivative-work limitation preserves all terms, including a former grantee's rights in the original work.
 To the contrary, the Court recognized that "the termination has caused the ownership of the copyright to revert to the" author.
 See Mills Music, 469 U.S. at 167.
-That conclusion would not have made sense if, as Dramatic urges, all terms survive.
+That conclusion would not have made sense if, as the arbitrator concluded, all terms survive.
 At a minimum, the decision does not help Dramatic because the Court did not address an argument that the prior grantee retains a right to preclude new derivative works, despite the limitation's second clause.